cdev-framework/cdev-website/content/docs/examples/staticsite.md

 {{<break 1>}}

 ### Push the React Application to Your Site
-Sync the front-end, static `React` app, to the static site with the following command:
+Sync the front-end, static `React` app, to the `Static Site` with the following command:
 ```bash
 cdev run static_site.sync hello_world_comp.demofrontend  --dir src/content
 ```

-Use the command below to get the url of the static site.
+Use the command below to get the url of the `Static Site`.
 ```bash
 cdev output hello_world_comp.staticsite.demofrontend.site_url
 ```